MinLee15/Project-Nashville-Housing-Data-Cleaning/README.md

 vi) Removing irrelevant data - Sometimes, a dataset might contain irrelevant data that is not necessary for the analysis.
 Identify and remove this data to streamline the analysis process

+To summarize, data cleaning is a crucial step in the data analysis process as it ensures that the data is accurate, complete, and consistent.
+By identifying and correcting errors in the data, data analysts can ensure that the insights gained from the data are reliable and useful.
+Data cleaning also helps to eliminate irrelevant data, making it easier to analyze and interpret the data effectively.
+Overall, data cleaning is an essential step in preparing data for analysis, and ignoring it can lead to inaccurate and unreliable results, hindering informed decision-making.